 Welcome to our COVID-19 Information Page.
 We will keep this updated with the latest changes around the office as well as new FAQs as they arise.

-We have installed state of the art industrial grade UVC light bulbs into the AC system that when combined with existing high air turnover in the office leads to a reduction of 99.9% of circulating viruses and bacteria in the air.
+Reminder that our treatment rooms are fully disinfected between each use.
+We also have a state of the art AC system with industrial grade UVC light bulbs that, when combined with existing high air turnover in the office, lead to a reduction of 99.9% of circulating viruses and bacteria in the air.

 Does my Botox/microneedling/laser treatment increase my risk for contracting COVID?